-Don’t worry; we’re not jumping ship on classic cameras.
-But sometimes digital gets it so right we just can’t resist.
-Take the Fujifilm X70, for example, which is something of a unicorn camera.
+The Fujifilm X70 is something of a unicorn camera.
 Incredibly compact, exceedingly stylish, and profoundly capable, it’s the kind of camera that is, for many people, everything that a camera should be.
-I’ve spent the past month shooting this machine courtesy of B&H, and I’m here to tell you that Fujifilm’s X70 is just about perfect.
+I’ve spent the past month shooting this machine courtesy of my friends at B&H Photo, and there’s no other way to put it – Fujifilm’s X70 is just about perfect.

-Smaller than the X100 range, with a sharper lens than many made for the X Pro 2, and a focal length that’s arguably perfect as an every-day carry, this camera seems to incorporate all the best elements of Fuji’s recent work.
+Smaller than the X100 range, with a lens as sharp as those we can fit to the pro-spec Fuji X Pro, and a focal length that’s arguably perfect as an every-day carry, this camera seems to incorporate all the best elements of Fuji’s recent work.
 There are a few tiny problems and certainly some quirks that might bother certain shooters, and we’ll get to those.
 But first, let’s take a closer look at everything that makes the X70 a machine worth writing about.

 When the X70 arrives it does so in the now-classic Fuji box.
-Shadowy, subtle, and black, it’s the kind of cardboard packaging Ken Rockwell might call “professional”.
-And inside this nondescript vessel of joy that’s become packaging porn in certain circles we find just what we’d expect in 2017.
+Shadowy, subtle, and black, it’s the kind of cardboard packaging Ken Rockwell might call “professional.”
+And inside we find just what we’d expect.
 A camera, battery, manuals.
-But there are also some things we might not expect, like a gorgeous metal lens cap lined in some sort of velvet and an actual battery charger (why’d my twice-the-price Sony a7 come with just a USB cable?).
+But there are also some things we might not expect, like a gorgeous metal lens cap lined in some sort of velvet and an actual battery charger (why did my twice-the-price Sony a7 come with just a USB cable?).

 Tossing the manual casually into the trash, we focus in on the camera itself, and at first blush it’s an impressive machine.
 In the same way that I was shocked the first time I felt the hefty weight of the surprisingly small screw-mount Leica, so too was I shocked when I first lifted the X70 from its packaging.
 It’s tiny and astoundingly dense, just like the Leicas of old, and while it may not be as heavy as those venerable machines, it feels similarly solid in the hand.
 This, friends, is a well-made camera.
 Period.
 And, yeah, I know I already typed the period.
 It’s a double period.